What is Endometriosis?

 - Abnormal creation of the estrogen hormone

 While endometriosis can be treated with pain medication and hormone treatment (like birth control pills), laparoscopic surgery or a hysterectomy are the best treatment options.
+Here is a testimonial from one of our patients about her experience at the Kaldas Center:

 Treatments depend of the severity of the condition, your age, how severe your symptoms are, and if your endometriosis is affecting your fertility.
+Approximately 1 in 4 women with mild endometriosis require no treatment and the condition goes away on its own.

 Request an Appointment